XanaduAI/SFOpenBoson/doc/index.rst

 Getting started
 ===============

-To get the SF-OpenFermion plugin installed and running on your system, begin at the :ref:`download and installation guide <installation>`.
+To get the SFOpenBoson plugin installed and running on your system, begin at the :ref:`download and installation guide <installation>`.
 Then, familiarise yourself with some background information on the time-propagation of :ref:`Gaussian Hamiltonians <gaussian_hamiltonians>` and :ref:`the Bose-Hubbard model <bosehubbard>`.

 For getting started with using the Hafnian library in your own code, have a look at the provided :ref:`tutorials <tutorial_gaussian>`.